 One back power is run a little bit differently than traditional power.
 There is no fullback to lead or kick out the defensive end.
 Coaches needed to get creative and adjust by running power with more wide receivers and fewer running backs.

 The way coaches run one back power in the spread is by utilizing a tight end.
-Teams who run power out of spread will traditionally do it out of 11 personnel.
+Teams that run power out of the spread typically do so out of 11 personnel.

 This allows teams to use RPOs on the back end while keeping three receivers on the field.
 Power from 1 back can be an effective play to add to your playbook, especially if you already have gap scheme rules installed.